kubernetes/minikube/site/content/en/docs/tutorials/amd.md

 {{% tab docker %}}
 ## Using the docker driver

-- Ensure you have an NVIDIA driver installed, you can check if one is installed by running `nvidia-smi`, if one is not installed follow the [NVIDIA Driver Installation Guide](https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html)
+- Ensure you have an AMD driver installed, you can check if one is installed by running `rocminfo`, if one is not installed follow the [Radeon™ Driver Installation Guide](https://amdgpu-install.readthedocs.io/en/latest/)

 - Delete existing minikube (optional)

-  If you have an existing minikube instance, you may need to delete it if it was built before installing the nvidia runtime shim.
+  If you have an existing minikube instance, you may need to delete it if it was built before installing the AMD drivers.
   ```shell
   minikube delete
   ```